 For the floating installation system and on all mineral surfaces, we recommend the use of PE-150 or PE-200 polyethylene films (0.15 to 0.20 mm thickness respectively), and 2 mm foam.
-L'Antic Colonial recommends the Anti-humidity sheet + Foam.
-This sheet is laid by overlapping the joints at the ends of the polyethylene films between sheets.
+It shall be installed overlapping the sheets at least 20 cm.
 It shall be raised around the perimeter at least halfway up the baseboard.
-The film works as a vapor barrier and the foam will improve the acoustic behavior and will correct slight deviations from the substrate
+The film works as a vapor barrier and the foam will improve the acoustic behavior.